Top internet outages of 2019 - ThousandEyes

 These services work together to provide exceptional digital experiences to users and even brief disruptions can have a significant impact.

 “At the same time, enterprises are increasingly relying on Internet transport to connect their sites and reach business critical applications and services.
-Gone are the days in which applications are solely hosted in private data centres and office locations are connected primarily by MPLS circuits,” says ThousandEyes product marketing director Angelique Medina.
+Gone are the days in which applications are solely hosted in private data centers and office locations are connected primarily by MPLS circuits,” says ThousandEyes product marketing director Angelique Medina.

 “The Internet is replacing or supplementing services like MPLS as enterprises embrace SD-WAN technologies.
 As a result, the Internet is now effectively the enterprise backbone, which as a “best effort” transport can have significant yet unforeseen consequences for businesses.”